Council has a responsibility to control any effects of the use, development, or subdivision of potentially contaminated land.

-When undertaking any change of use, development or subdivision, the provisions relating to the management of contaminated or potentially contaminated land identified in the City Plan should be closely reviewed.
-This may well result in a Resource Consent application being required.
+When undertaking any change of use, development or subdivision, contaminated or potentially contaminated land identified in the City Plan should be closely managed and monitoring.
+A Resource Consent application may be required.

-In addition to the provisions of this Plan dealing with potentially and known contaminated land, the relevant rules and provisions of the Regional Water and Land Plan, administered by the Bay of Plenty Regional Council (BoPRC), are relevant, particularly for remediation and disturbance of contaminated land.
+Rules and provisions of the Regional Water and Land Plan, administered by the Bay of Plenty Regional Council are also relevant, particularly for remediation and disturbance of contaminated land.

 Once we are aware of a site that is potentially contaminated, the following procedures will be followed:

 - Information recorded on Council files

 - Bay of Plenty Regional Council is advised